British Heart Foundation – National Heart and Lung Institute (NHLI)

 4-year MRes/PhD Studentship, within the BHF doctoral training programme

-We have four MRes/PhD studentships available to commence in October 2021 on the following projects:
+We have five MRes/PhD studentships available to commence in October 2022 on the following projects:

-- Non-invasive imaging of myocardial coronary micro-vessel morphology and flow dynamics in vivo using super-resolution ultrasound - Supervisors: Professor Mengxing Tang, Professor Justin Mason
+1. Non-invasive imaging of myocardial coronary micro-vessel morphology and flow dynamics in vivo using super-resolution ultrasound - Supervisors: Professor Mengxing Tang, Professor Justin Mason

 Applicants must hold, or expect to obtain, a first or upper second-class honours degree or equivalent in an appropriate subject from a recognised academic institution.
 Candidates must fulfil College admissions criteria and meet BHF residency requirements.
-Please see below under each studentship for specific qualification requirements.
+Please click above under each studentship title for specific qualification requirements.

 How to Apply